MAY: Join us May 17th Location TBD, 6pm – 8pm

 Third Thursdays Social Resistance Gathering is a new series taking place on the third Thursday of each month.
 The event is a chance for community members to come together, socialize, learn and re-ignite their passion to continue the good fight protecting progressive values in Minnesota.
+Third Thursdays are a great opportunity to dig deeper into issues and find out what you can do about them.

 On average, woman are paid 20% less than their male counterparts, and that ratio is even worse for woman of color.
 We "celebrate" Equal Pay Day on April 10, the day in 2018 where women will finally have made as much money as their male counterparts did during the 2017 calendar year.
 The wage gap is real, and it's time we do something about it.